 For a long time I thought the term “nuclear family” had something to do with nuclear energy, a phrase of Atomic Age vintage, and Wikipedia says I’m not alone in this misunderstanding.
-The metaphor of molecular nuclei to describe family units has got to be a stretch for a lot of us.
-Nothing I’ve ever called “family” exists as/at the center of anything.
+The metaphor of molecular nuclei to describe family units is probably a stretch for a lot of us.
+My own family is the center of nothing.

 I’m writing this from my former bedroom at my parents’ house in upstate New York.
 Having not spent Thanksgiving or Christmas with my own nuclear family.
-It is January and I am home for the holidays.
+Only in January am I home for the holidays.

 Two summers ago I adopted a cat.
 She is the only other resident of my apartment in Virginia.
 Still it doesn’t feel like living alone.
-I have nonnuclear families in the mid-Atlantic region, really up and down the whole Eastern seaboard.
+I have nonnuclear families here in VA and up and down the whole Eastern seaboard.

 In 2015 I had two roommates in a walk-up apartment in a suburb of Hoboken New Jersey.
 To get to school in lower Manhattan every morning took two hours.
 First a mile walk to the Light Rail station, clocking in at about twenty minutes, then a wait — hanging out on the platform for God knows how long.
 The Light Rail could take up to forty minutes if you didn’t make the express.
 Then the PATH train which runs across state lines, which liked to get stuck halfway through its subterranean trans-Hudson crossing, a ritual reminder of infrastructure fragility and human mortality that I failed to adjust to and suffered greatly from.